atelier rose

 - 1x/monthly workshop, 2 hours per meeting

-- Small group of maximum 6 songwriters to ensure individual attention
+- Small group of a maximum of 4 songwriters to ensure individual attention in each workshop

 - Listening and reading list/recommendations

-- Performance opportunity for all songwriters at our end of the year atelier event
+- Performance opportunities for all songwriters at our end-of-the-year atelier soirée event in June

-- A 45-minute one-on-one meeting with Lindsay post-workshop to discuss your individual songwriting, goals, and anything else you'd like
+- A 30-minute one-on-one meeting with Lindsay at the end of the semester to discuss your individual songwriting and goals

 All are welcome regardless of age, gender identity, and background.
-English does not need to be your first language, however, we will workshop songs with primarily English lyrics and all workshops will be held in English.
+English does not need to be your first language and you are welcome to bring songs with lyrics written in other languages.
+However, all workshops will be held in English, and we cannot promise lyrics will be understood by all workshoppers if not in English.

 Creative Writing Atelier